 Prior to the Hearing, the Hearing Chair will determine whether there is relevance for calling any requested witnesses, based on information contained within the Investigative Report (including exhibits to the report) and explanations provided by the Complainant and/or Respondent.
 At least two (2) days prior to the Hearing, the Hearing Chair will notify the Parties, in writing, of witnesses that are being called to appear and provide brief explanations of any decisions to not call requested witnesses.
 The Hearing Chair's decision will be final.
+To the extent reasonably possible, the Hearing Chair will also notify the Parties in advance of the Hearing of any Witnesses who have confirmed their intention to participate.

 Notwithstanding the above, the Hearing Panel will retain discretion to conduct additional inquiry during the Hearing, call witnesses of its own accord (whether or not requested by one of the Parties), and gather any additional information that it deems necessary to assist in reaching a decision and recommendations for subsequent action.

-In its decision-making, the Hearing Panel cannot rely upon the statement of any witness (such as a statement provided or obtained during the Investigation) who is unwilling to appear and submit to cross-examination during the live Hearing.
-Since the College does not have "subpoena power" to compel Witnesses to appear and give testimony, Parties should seek to ensure the participation of any Witnesses on their behalves who they feel can provide relevant information for the Hearing Panel's consideration.
+Since the College does not have "subpoena power" to compel witnesses to appear and give testimony, Parties should seek to ensure the participation of any witnesses on their behalves who they feel can provide relevant information for the Hearing Panel's consideration.